Skip to content

 The POCT team will perform audit of the service and provide feedback to the service lead.
 The audit outcomes and any corrective and preventative action are documented in the laboratory quality management system.

 The NHSGGC Point of Care Testing (POCT) committee meets bi-annually with the aim of policy-making and review of sector POCT groups.
 The committee also includes Primary Care representation with the aim of guiding appropriate POCT governance in the community.
-The POCT Co-ordinators management group meets bi-monthly, with multidisciplinary representation and includes user representation where appropriate.
+The POCT Co-ordinators management group meets quarterly, with multidisciplinary representation and includes user representation where appropriate.
 The group focus on implementation and monitoring of POCT activity within each sector.

 If you use POCT in your clinical area you must ensure your device is registered with the NHSGGC POCT committee.